JosephOConnell/HarryPotterQuiz/README.md

 # Harry Potter Quiz

-    Think you know all there is to know about Harry Potter Books? <br/>
+Think you know all there is to know about Harry Potter Books?

 Take this Harry Potter fan quiz to test you your knowledge.

 ![Am I Responsive](https://github.com/JosephOConnell/HarryPotterQuiz/blob/main/assets/images/README%20Images/hp-am-i-responsive.png)

-    About This Quiz
+### About This Quiz

 This quiz was created using JavaScript, HTML, and CSS.
 The main purpose of this project was to create a user-friendly quiz website dedicated to testing the users knowledge of the Harry Potter Book Series.
 It is a multiple-choice quiz with 40 questions only a true Potter fans would know.
 The quiz questions are displayed at random and is done 10 question at a time.
-I did 10 questions at a time to increase replayability.I also decided to not show the correct answer if the user gets the question wrong.
+I did 10 questions at a time to increase replayability.
+I also decided to not show the correct answer if the user gets the question wrong.
 Again this adds the chance a player might replay the quiz and can prevent the user from cheating on some questions.

 ![PageSpeed Insights Lighthouse Results](https://github.com/JosephOConnell/HarryPotterQuiz/blob/main/assets/images/README%20Images/hp-lighthouse-pagespeeds.png)